Bill Slater (broadcaster): Early and personal life

 Slater earned a master's degree in political science from Columbia University and was a 1924 graduate of West Point.
-An imposing man of 6 ft 3in, he subsequently taught English and math at his hometown of Parkersburg, West Virginia.
+He subsequently taught English and math in Parkersburg.

-He then joined the Greenbrier Military School in Lewisburg, West Virginia as commandant.
-Next, he was on the faculty of the New York Military Academy where he also coached football.
-He was then the head of the math department and football coach at Blake School in Minneapolis, Minnesota.
+Slater joined the Greenbrier Military School in Lewisburg, West Virginia as a commandant.
+He was a faculty member of the New York Military Academy, where he also coached football.
+He was then head of the math department and football coach at Blake School in Minneapolis, Minnesota.
 He left Blake School in 1933 to begin his final teaching post, as headmaster of Adelphi Academy in Brooklyn, New York (1933–1942).